Visit

 4

 • Complete 400 hours of clinical internship in the sterile processing department.
+Department approval is required.
 Restricted to Sterile Processing Technician majors only.
 Course is repeatable with a maximum of 12 credit hours.

 Course Prerequisites